Little Yellow Wheelbarrow

 • Some shrubs do well in colder climates; others flourish in warmer climates.
 Know your hardiness zone so that you can pick plants that will thrive in your area.

 • Consider the size of the shrub you want to buy.
 Some shrub plants can grow very large while others are smaller or even dwarf size.
-Keep size in mind so that your shrubs are an asset to your landscaping and don’t take away from your home curb appeal or block windows or doors.
+Keep size in mind so that your shrubs are an asset to your landscaping and don’t take away from your overall look or block windows or doors.
+If you just want some small bushes for front-of-house landscaping, but plant a panicle hydrangea (which grows to 15 feet tall), you’re gonna have a bad time.

 • Think about bloom times!
-Different shrubs bloom at different parts of the year.
-Include variety in your curb appeal landscaping to add visual interest and sustain blooming as long as possible.
+Many flowering shrubs bloom at different parts of the year.
+Include variety in your landscaping plan to add visual interest and sustain blooming as long as possible.

-Here are some of the best (and my favorite) flowering shrubs to consider adding to your curb appeal landscaping.
-To help you know whether these shrubs may work for your yard, I am also including some basic plant information about each type of shrub.
+Here are some of the best (and my favorite) perennial flowering bushes to consider adding to your yard.
+To help you know whether these shrubs may work for your yard, I also include some basic plant information about each type of shrub.

 Hydrangeas

-Hydrangeas are a top choice for both southern and northern gardeners because they are easy to grow, tolerate almost any amount of sun exposure, can grow in a large variety of climates, and put on an impressive show of large, colorful blossoms when they bloom.
+Hydrangeas are a top choice for both southern and northern gardeners because they are easy to grow, tolerate almost any amount of sun exposure, can grow in a large variety of climates.
+When they bloom, the flowery bushes put on an impressive show of large, colorful blossoms.

 Different varieties of hydrangeas offer different flower shapes and colors, shrub sizes, and growth requirements.
-All in all, they give you a huge bang for your curb-appeal buck!
+Shorter varieties make a great low growing shrub, perfectly suited for a foundation plant.
+But, all in all, they give you a huge bang for your buck!

 Height: 1-3 feet, 3-8 feet, 8-20 feet (depending on variety)